InvestedBrick/Brick-Lang/README.md

 #include <pathname>
 ```

-This is a copy-cut-paste operation, meaning the code of the other file will simply be added to the current file (exept for the main function, that gets cut out)
+This is a copy-cut-paste operation, meaning the code of the other file will simply be added to the current file (except for the main function, that gets cut out)

 It is important that the pathname is literally just the name without any symbols around it.
-If I wanted to include the file operation file from the standart library, I would just write:
+If I wanted to include the file operation file from the standard library, I would just write:

 ```
 #include stdlib/fileops.brick